SocketDotTech/socket-docs/docs/architecture.md

 Using the diagram above as a visual aid, here’s how the protocol functions:

-1. The user signs an offchain message and sends it to a watcher, where their App-Gateway is deployed.
+1. The user signs an offchain message and sends it to a watcher, where their AppGateway is deployed.
-2. The App-Gateway processes the request, and the Watcher generates a proof.
+2. The AppGateway processes the request, and the Watcher generates a proof.
 3. The Transmitter collects the signed user message and watcher proof, then submits them onchain.
 4. The onchain SOCKET contract forwards the proofs to the application's selected switchboard.
 5. The Switchboard verifies the proof and returns a boolean response.